chetanb-11/expense-pilot-dashboard/README.md

 ## 📋 Overview

 ExpensePilot is a modern, responsive dashboard for personal finance management.
 Built with Next.js and TypeScript, it provides an intuitive interface for tracking income, expenses, and financial goals.
 The dashboard integrates with a Spring Boot backend API to fetch and display financial data in real-time.
+It includes user authentication to protect user data.

 ## ✨ Features

+- **User Authentication**: Secure user registration and login functionality.
+- **Protected Routes**: Ensures that only authenticated users can access the dashboard and transactions pages.
-- **Dashboard Overview**: Comprehensive view of total income, expenses, and net savings
+- **Dashboard Overview**: Comprehensive view of total income, expenses, and net savings.
-- **Transaction Management**: View, add, and manage financial transactions
+- **Transaction Management**: View, add, and manage financial transactions.
-- **Expense Categories**: Visual breakdown of spending by category with percentage charts
+- **Expense Categories**: Visual breakdown of spending by category with percentage charts.
-- **Real-time Data**: Fetches live data from backend API with fallback support
+- **Real-time Data**: Fetches live data from the backend API with fallback support.
-- **Responsive Design**: Optimized for desktop and mobile devices
+- **Responsive Design**: Optimized for desktop and mobile devices.
-- **Modern UI**: Clean, professional interface using Radix UI components
+- **Modern UI**: Clean, professional interface using Radix UI and shadcn/ui components.
-- **Dark/Light Mode**: Theme support for better user experience
+- **Dark/Light Mode**: Theme support for better user experience.

 ## 🛠️ Tech Stack

 ### Frontend
-- **Framework**: Next.js 14 with App Router
+- **Framework**: Next.js 14.2.16 with App Router
 - **Language**: TypeScript
-- **Styling**: Tailwind CSS with custom animations
+- **Styling**: Tailwind CSS with custom animations and `tailwindcss-animate`.
-- **UI Components**: Radix UI primitives
+- **UI Components**: Radix UI primitives and shadcn/ui.
 - **Icons**: Lucide React
-- **Charts**: Recharts for data visualization
+- **Charts**: Recharts for data visualization.
-- **Forms**: React Hook Form with Zod validation
+- **Forms**: React Hook Form with Zod for validation.
-- **Theming**: next-themes for dark/light mode
+- **Theming**: `next-themes` for dark/light mode.
+- **State Management**: Context API for theme and potentially auth.
+- **Utility Libraries**: `date-fns` for date formatting, `clsx` and `tailwind-merge` for class name management.

 ### Development Tools
 - **Build Tool**: Next.js CLI